| CloserLook > John > John 17:1-26 |

 In

-order to explain this whole situation, I will be
+order to explain this whole situation, I will be moving back and forth between the

-tabernacle in heaven, that it represented.
+earthly tabernacle and the true tabernacle in heaven that it represented.

 I